UrTexts/matrixRain/README.md

 # matrixRain
-Generate a matrix rain like the one in movie _matrix_ in your terminal This fork makes it so the terminal histeroy is erased.
+Generate a matrix rain like the one in movie _matrix_ in your terminal This fork makes it so the terminal history is erased.
 ## Usage
 1. Download the matrix.py file
 2. Open your terminal and run it with python, you can turn on different effect too.